 - All REU Fellows will carry out their research onsite at the MDI Biological Laboratory.

-- Students must be aiming for careers in research.
+- Students must be aiming for careers that involve research.

-- Students enrolled in non-research-intensive colleges, universities, and community colleges are highly encouraged to apply.
+- Students enrolled in non-research-intensive colleges, universities, and community colleges are encouraged to apply.

 - All REU fellows participate in Responsible Conduct of Research (RCR) and ethics training.